 Have you noticed the difference between Object Spy and Object Repository.
 Did you check the way both represents the hierarchy of same object is different.
-For example, if you spy on username field on Mercury Tours website, you will notice that it is contained in many nested webtables after Browser > Page.
-Whereas if the same object (username edit box) is added into the object repository, it does not show those nested tables.
+For example, if you spy on username field on Mercury Tours website, you will notice that there are many nested Web Tables after Browser > Page.
+Whereas if the same object (for example – username edit box) is added into the object repository, it does not show those nested tables.
 Have you ever wondered, where does those tables and other objects went away and not sure why it was showing at the first place.

 The full hierarchy in the Object Spy enables us to identify the parent objects from where a particular object can be retrieved during run time.
 Object Spy is a developer tool, which helps you to get the insight of a control.
 In our case it would be a Test Object.
-It shows, how the control are structured or the inner control structure and so it has the full description of the objects you spy, in order to provide you the complete detail of the application under test.
+It shows, how the control are structured or the inner control structure.
+It shows the full description of the objects you spy, in order to provide you the complete detail of the application under test.

 Object spy does not store the full description of the objects, it just displays all the information.
 Whereas Object Repository stores the description and properties.
 Just assume how bulky it will be when the OR will store the full description for each and every object.
 Also it will contain redundant information, which is of no use at all to you for automation.
 The full description in the object spy helps in descriptive programming extensively.